John Campbell, 1st Earl of Breadalbane and Holland

 John Campbell, 1st Earl of Breadalbane and Holland (1636 – 19 March 1717), known as Sir John Campbell, 5th Baronet from 1670 to 1681, was a Scottish politician.
 Heavily involved in the Glorious Revolution and Jacobite risings, he was known as "Slippery John".
-An astutely political man, Campbell was one of the men implicated in the Massacre of Glencoe.
+An astute political man, Campbell was one of the men implicated in the Massacre of Glencoe, although later exonerated of all charges[5].